akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--Notice that you have to tell the command where to find your Git repositories with the `GITWEB_PROJECTROOT` variable.
 Now, you need to make Apache use CGI for that script, for which you can add a VirtualHost:-->

-Bitte beachte, dass Du dem Kommando angeben musst, wo sich Deine Git Repositorys befinden.
-Dazu wird die `GITWEB_PROJECTROOT` Variable verwendet.
+Bitte beachte, dass Du dem Kommando angeben musst, wo sich Deine Git-Repositorys befinden.
+Dazu wird die `GITWEB_PROJECTROOT`-Variable verwendet.
 Jetzt musst Du den Apache noch so konfigurieren, dass er CGI für das Skript verwendet.
 Dazu kannst Du einen VirtualHost einrichten:

 	<VirtualHost *:80>
 	    ServerName gitserver